Brent-56/SQL-Mentorship-Project/README.md

 ###Overview
 This task is designed to showcase some of my fundamental SQL skills.
 Through SQL programming my goal is to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
-This can be done through the usage of Data manipulation and Data Definition Language.
+This can be done through the usage of SQL querying.

 ![35937A9A-16DC-4B18-952D-481885604AB2](https://user-images.githubusercontent.com/122326425/211596599-ab40cabd-3da3-4d5e-aa89-b3e211d20216.jpeg)